1 Chronicles 28

 David speaks openly: his own heart yearned to build the temple.
 He prepared the materials, gathered the resources, made himself ready.
 This is no reluctant step-aside.
 David genuinely desired to construct God's house.
 But God chose otherwise.

 God's reason is clear: David is a man of war who has shed blood.
 The temple, the place where God's presence dwells, must be built by hands that have not been instruments of death.
-This is not a rejection of David's kingship or his covenant with God.
-It is a particular calling.
+This is a particular calling within David's covenant with God.
 Some works require seasons of peace.
 Some builders must be men of peace.

 The Lord says to David directly: "Of all my sons, he hath chosen Solomon my son."
 The emphasis is profound.
 David had many sons.
 But among them all, the Lord chose this one.
 The choice is royal and divine both.

 Solomon will build the house of the Lord.
 Not in some distant future.
 This is the work for which God has prepared him.
-David's blessing passes to Solomon - not merely the throne, but the sacred trust.
+David's blessing passes to Solomon - the throne and with it the sacred trust.

 1 Chronicles 28:9Know Thou the God of Thy Father

 David speaks directly to his son, using his name: "And thou, Solomon."
-This is not a general exhortation to the assembled people.
 This is a father speaking to his son across the threshold of power.
-"Know thou the God of thy father" - the God is relational.
-It is not distant theology or abstract doctrine.
-It is the God whom David has known, the God David has covenanted with.
+"Know thou the God of thy father" - the God is relational, the God whom David has personally known and covenanted with.
 And Solomon is called to know that same God, in that same relational way.

-The call is not to perfection of action (an impossible standard), but to a "perfect heart" - a heart that is whole, undivided, committed entirely to the Lord.
-And "with a willing mind" - not by coercion or obligation, but by genuine choice.
+The call is to a "perfect heart" - a heart that is whole, undivided, committed entirely to the Lord.
+And "with a willing mind" - by genuine, freely given choice.
 This is the covenant language of Deuteronomy: love the Lord your God with all your heart.

 Why this emphasis?
 Because the Lord searches all hearts.
 Solomon may deceive the people, may maintain outward appearances of piety, may build a temple of surpassing beauty.
 But God knows what is truly within.
 The call to know the God of thy father is a call to transparency before God - to align the internal and external, what God sees and what the world sees.